How to Write an Apartment Address Perfectly

 How to Write Abbreviations in Any Address

-The abbreviations of BLDG for building or APT for apartment are called “secondary address designators.”
-This standard way of abbreviating common words actually helps the postal service manage mail more easily.
-At the same time, you must be careful not format abbreviations incorrectly, as doing so can delay your mail and packages.
+Abbreviating common words actually helps the postal service manage mail more easily.
+Abbreviations such as BLDG for building or APT for apartment are called “secondary address designators," and they are standardized.
+That's why you must be careful not format abbreviations incorrectly, as doing so can delay your mail and packages.
 You do not need to include a period after these abbreviations (though doing so in unlikely to delay your mail).

-Here are some of the most common designators for the US postal service:
+Here are some of the most common secondary address designators for the US postal service:

 TypeAbbreviationExample